AstarNetwork/astar-docs/docs/integrations/wallets/ledger/ledger-native.md

 Consider the following scenario: You stake on 2 dApps, and accumulate 2 eras worth of rewards each day.
 What happens if you do not claim the rewards for an entire month?

-- Using a Nano-S - The Nano-S device supports claiming a maximum of **2 eras** at a time, so for as long as there are more eras to claim in the dApp staking dashboard, you should continue to claim.
-Based on a month's worth of accumulated rewards (30 eras), 30 claims would need to be initiated.
+- Ledger Nano-S - The Nano-S device supports claiming a maximum of **2 eras** at a time, so for as long as there are more eras to claim in the dApp staking dashboard, you should continue to claim.
+Based on a month's worth of accumulated rewards (30 eras), 30 claims would need to be initiated using a Nano-S.
-- Using a Ledger Nano X - Based on a maximum of **6 eras per claim,** 10 claims would need to be initiated using a Ledger Nano X.
+- Ledger Nano X - Based on a maximum of **6 eras per claim,** 10 claims would need to be initiated using a Nano X.

 As you can imagine, staking on multiple dApps using a Ledger device may substantially increase the amount of time and/or administrative overhead required to participate in dApp staking in order to maximize benefits, however, although multiple claims may be required to retrieve all rewards from the Portal using a Ledger device, the fees remain the same per era claimed whether they occur in batches, or as individual transactions.